craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 ## Natural Diseases
 ### Substance Dependency Disorder
 Substance Dependency Disorder, sometimes called Addiction, is the psycho-physical need to consume the substance you are dependent on.
+When you form your Dependance by failing the Con Save for an addictive substance by 10 or more, you gain an Addiction Die, which begins as a d4, for this substance.
+When you are triggered (as defined by you and your DM), roll your Addiction Die.
+If it is a 1, you relapse, and must consume the substance of your addiction as soon as possible, ignoring any and all other needs and wants.
+Otherwise, if it is the highest value on the Addiction Die, the size of the Die increases.

 ### Plague
 Plague is most commonly spread in sewage, refuse, gore, rodents, and other people afflicted by Plague.
 After failing a DC 13 Con Save upon exposure, initial symptoms will occur within a day.